Allison Arc II: Us; Undefined

 “Alright.
 Thanks for having me.”

 Sage seemed a little paralyzed so I took their hand and gently guided them inside.
-Taking a seat and giving them one of the spare prayer book, showing them how they worked; the english, hebrew and phonetic, the commentaries and everything.
+Taking a seat and giving them one of the spare prayer book, showing them how they worked; the English, Hebrew and Latin-spelled phonetic Hebrew, the commentaries and everything.
 They glanced at it for a while before putting it down on their lap.

 I introduced them to the others and we quietly chatted in the few minutes it took before the last of us arrived and Ms. Carver called us to order, opening the shabbat service with the morning blessings.